HussainAther/philosophy/causality/contextualemergence.md

 ## Intentionality

-Philosopher Daniel Dennett describes the intentional stance of the prediction of an system's behavior too complex to be treated as either a physical or designed system.
+Philosopher Daniel Dennett describes the intentional stance of the prediction of a system's behavior too complex to be treated as either a physical or designed system.
 Intentional systems behave in predicted ways by ascribing beliefs and desires to their internal states.
 From thermostats to chess computers, we can make predictions of a system with necessary and sufficient coonditions.
 The system's dynamics have